Bharathkumarreddy489/Bharathkumarreddy489/README.md

 - 👯 I’m looking to collaborate on **Machine Learning, Deep Learning, Python ,SQL and Data Visualization Projects**

-- 👨‍💻 All of my projects are available at [https://bharathkumarreddy47.wixsite.com/mysite](https://bharathkumarreddy47.wixsite.com/mysite)
+- 👨‍💻 All of my projects are available at [https:)

 - 📫 How to reach me **ybin1603@gmail.com**